Nexus-Protocol/documentation/SC_api_for_frontend.md

 APR = psi_price * psi_distribution_per_second * seconds_per_year / pool_ust_value * staked_lp_tokens_ratio * 100;
 ```

-## How to get APR for bAsset vault?
+## How to get APR for bAssetVault?

 Our vault profit is based on Anchor Earn and on Achor Borrow incentivizing.